Tremont station (Metro-North)

-Tremont station (also known as Tremont–East 177th Street station) is a commuter rail stop on the Metro-North Railroad's Harlem Line, serving the Tremont section of the Bronx, New York City.
+Tremont station (also known as Tremont–East 177th Street station) is a commuter rail stop on the Metro-North Railroad's Harlem Line, serving the Tremont and East Tremont sections of the Bronx, New York City.
 The station is in an open cut at the intersection of Park Avenue and East Tremont Avenue (East 177th Street).
 Service at Tremont is limited; trains stop every 30 minutes during rush hours, every hour otherwise.
 The station has two high-level side platforms, each two cars long, serving the outer tracks of the four-track line.

 History

 Early history

 The New York and Harlem Railroad was known to have a Tremont station as far back as 1841.
 When Tremont station was rebuilt by the New York Central Railroad (NYC) in the late-19th Century, it contained a station house along the north side of the 177th Street bridge over all four tracks.
 Similar structures were built for the former Melrose Station as well as the former Morrisania and Claremont Park stations.